trtiwari/SeniorDesignMiniProject/README.md

 We have tested several edge cases, which include:

-### testing for random URLs: we have a 404 page implemented if the user accidently goes to a page that doesn't exist
+### testing for random URLs:
+We have a 404 page implemented if the user accidently goes to a page that doesn't exist

-### checking if the user request to display a source is valid: we check for empty results on database queries (i.e., if the user requests to display a source that isn't in the database) and return a 404 page on invalid requests.
+### checking if the user request to display a source is valid:
+We check for empty results on database queries (i.e., if the user requests to display a source that isn't in the database) and return a 404 page on invalid requests.

-### sanitizing inputs for database: SQL injection is a real threat to any SQL database.
+### sanitizing inputs for database:
+SQL injection is a real threat to any SQL database.
 We mitigate any such malicious injection queries by using parametrized queries that sanitize the input.

+### authentication:
-### authentication: multiple users can access the webapp and access only the sources belonging to the user, i.e. listing sources only lists the logged in user's sources.
+Multiple users can access the webapp and access only the sources belonging to the user, i.e. listing sources only lists the logged in user's sources.

-### deleting cached files: the tmp_files folder contains all temperature and humidity plots that are saved during the time the user is logged in.
+### deleting cached files:
+The tmp_files folder contains all temperature and humidity plots that are saved during the time the user is logged in.
 Once the user logs out, all files in tmp_files will be cleared for security purposes.

 ## Running the Application